ValgulNecron/kasuki/readme.md

     - [ ] Video translation. - Not a priority
     - [ ] Ask a question and reply the response. - Not a priority

+### Issue
+- Seem like there is some memory leak will need more research.

 # How to use

 ### 1. Docker.